knaou/docker-ca/README.md

 create_csr command makes /sign/csr.pem.
 When you want to use your CSR, put sign/csr.pem before running upper command.

-## Best-practice: Make your CA images that contains /ca
+## Best-practice: Make your CA image that contains /ca

 ### Build
 I suggest to make your CA image from docker hub.